csulbying/web-app-dev/02-web-introduction/css-introduction.md

 ## 1 CSS Syntax

-CSS styles are defines as rules.
+CSS styles are defined as rules.
 Essentially you use CSS to apply some styles to some elements.
 Therefore a rule has two parts: a list of **selectors** and a declaration block that contains one more more declarations separated by a semicolon.
 A selector selects one or more elements and a declaration gives the style to be applied.
 Please check the CSS-tricks article [how css selects work](https://css-tricks.com/how-css-selectors-work/) to get a good understanding.

 For example: `header { color: red; }`.
 The `header` is a selector that selects all `<header>` elements.
 A declartion consists of a property name and a value.
 In this example, the property is `color` and the value is `red`.
 A declaration should be terminated by a semicolon `;`.
 Inside the curly brackts, you can define multiple declarations separated by `;`.